VA3KWJ/Scripts/Windows/FileMGMT/README.md

 Creates a simulated file system for testing cleanup routines.
 Choose a simple data set or a full Windows‑like directory tree with optional application folders.

+## simOSv2.ps1
+Version 2 of simulated data generation, now with semi-usable data!
+This version creates valid files that can be opened or viewed.
+Because it generates "real" data it does take longer to complete.